 NOTE: Portfolios that fail to meet one or more requirements will not be considered.

 The portfolio must contain between 30 and 100 pieces of visual work (not on CD!), no more than three years old.
 Do not just send in final results.
 Initial sketches, ideas and plans can also provide insight into your work process.
 What kind of work can you send us?
 For example: drawings, sketches, design sketches, sketch books, paintings, photographs, collages, graphics, textiles, garments, ceramics, items of jewellery, floor plans, models and texts if applicable.
-You can send photographs of large or heavy pieces (NB: put a pencil next to your work when you make photos of your work).
+You can send photographs of large or heavy pieces (NB: put a pencil next to your work when you make photos of your work, to give us a better idea of the size of the work).
 Internet presentations and/or CDs/DVDs will not be considered.
 Only video work can be included on DVD.

-The submitted package may not be larger than an A2 size (airbubble) envelope, and NO (insured) value may be indicated on the package.
+The submitted package may not be larger than an A2 size (airbubble) envelope or box mailer (60 x 42 x 10 cm), and NO (insured) value may be indicated on the package.